Ford F-Series (seventh generation): Ford Bronco

 For 1980, the third-generation Ford Bronco was introduced, becoming the second version based on the F-Series model line.
 As the F-100 ended its use of four-wheel drive, the Bronco became derived from the higher-payload F-150, again shortened to a 104-inch wheelbase.
 Competing against the Chevrolet K5 Blazer and the Dodge RamCharger, the Bronco was again bodied as a two-door wagon with a lift-off rear hardtop.
-Offered with part-time four-wheel drive, the Bronco shared its powertrains with the F-150 4x4, including the 4.9L I6, 4.9L (5.0L) V8, and 5.8L V8, pairing the engines with manual and automatic transmissions.
+Offered with part-time four-wheel drive, the Bronco shared its powertrains with the F-150 4×4, including the 4.9 L I6, 4.9 L (5.0 L) V8, and 5.8 L V8, pairing the engines with manual and automatic transmissions.

 In 1985, Ford introduced an outdoors-themed Eddie Bauer trim package for the Bronco, later introducing across multiple Ford light truck lines.

 Foreign production

 Argentina

 Ford Motor Argentina launched domestic production of the F-Series in 1982 in General Pacheco.
 Replacing imported trucks from the United States, Ford Argentina marketed the F-100 pickup truck, F-350 chassis cab, and the medium-duty F-600 and F-700 (later F-7000).

 Produced from 1982 to 1987, the F-100 shared its sheetmetal with its North American counterpart, differing primarily in its powertrain.
-The standard engine was a 221 cubic-inch I6, a 292 cubic-inch V8, and naturally-aspirated and turbocharged 3.3L Perkins diesel I4 engines; the F-350 had the 292 V8 as standard and an optional 5.0L Perkins I6 diesel.
+The standard engine was a 221-cubic-inch I6, a 292-cubic-inch V8, and naturally-aspirated and turbocharged 3.3L Perkins diesel I4 engines; the F-350 had the 292 V8 as standard and an optional 5.0L Perkins I6 diesel.

 The medium-duty F-600 and F-700 (later F-7000) produced by Ford Argentina also differed in its powertrain design.
-The F-600 used a 292 V8 as a standard engine with an optional 5.0L Perkins I6 diesel.
-The F-700 used diesel engines exclusively, offering a standard 5.0L Perkins I6 with an optional 5.8L Perkins I6 and 6.1L Deutz I6.
+The F-600 used a 292 V8 as a standard engine with an optional 5.0 L Perkins I6 diesel.
+The F-700 used diesel engines exclusively, offering a standard 5.0 L Perkins I6 with an optional 5.8 L Perkins I6 and 6.1 L Deutz I6.
 Ford Argentina ended production of this generation of medium-duty trucks in 1990.

 Dealers such as Igarreta still provide customized configurations for the trucks, such as extended cabs and other bodywork.
 Additionally, the Deutz 913-series engines (4, 5 and 6 cylinder) for aftermarket were offered from 1983 to 1987 for all models, including medium duty trucks.

 Australia

-Ford Australia introduced the sixth-generation F-Series for 1980, becoming the second generation of the F-Series produced in Australia.
-The model line shared its powertrains from the Ford Falcon; a 4.1L I6 was standard, offering a 5.8L V8.
+Ford Australia introduced the seventh-generation F-Series in 1981, becoming the third generation of the F-Series produced in Australia.
+The model line shared its powertrains from the Ford Falcon; a 4.1 L I6 was standard, offering a 5.8 L V8.
 Developed for right-hand drive, Australian-produced F-Series trucks sourced their dashboards from Ford Canada.